What Audiences Should Know

 Drinking, Drugs, and Smoking

-Cigarettes are smoked onstage in two different scenes.
-Arthur is also shown rolling a joint and smoking marijuana twice, usually whenever he reminisces about his complicated past.
+Arthur smokes marijuana twice, this is only simulated.
 Vodka and beer are consumed during the second act, which results in some characters being inebriated throughout the scene.

 Families Can Talk About...